 The club’s bartender was in between McLaggan and Aidan, a hand on either chest as he struggled to keep the two apart.
 He looked like he really hated his job.

-The next minute kind of went like the script to a particularly bad Mexican soap opera:
+The next minute kind of unfolded like the script of a particularly bad Mexican soap opera:

 Aidan: “LET ME AT HIM, JUST LET ME AT HIM!”